Investors Trust (IT) offers a lump sum product, called the Access Portfolio Bond, to global investors.

 - Vista Oil & Gas SAB de CV

-Some of the funds, shares and ETf available on Access Portfolio in Singaporean Dollars
+Funds, shares and ETFs on Access Portfolio in Singaporean Dollars

 - DBS Group Holdings Ltd